GROG/ansible-role-reboot/README.md

 # GROG.reboot

-A role for rebooting servers.
+A role for rebooting hosts.

 ## Requirements